DrShahinstein/tauri-todo/README.md

 # Todo App Using Tauri and Rocket

 A todo app working on desktop using Tauri.
-This is been a project of mine that I've slightly discovered Tauri.
+This has been a project of mine that I've slightly discovered Tauri and also been the point where I stopped using React.
+Nothing but overkill.

 ## Prerequisites